All Collections

 In addition, you should know the following:

-If your music is not already registered with Gramo when played on the radio, no problem!
-If you register your song with us today, you will be paid money for up to three years after it was played on the radio.
+If your music is not already registered with Gramo when played, no problem!
+If you register your song with us today, you will be paid money for up to three years after it was played.

 You will receive payment no earlier than the year after the music has been played on the radio

-If your music has been played on the radio this year, you will be paid for it no earlier than next year.
+If your music has been played this year, you will be paid for it no earlier than next year.

 The song must be protected - and what does that mean?

-To get money from Gramo, the song must be protected.
+To recieve money from Gramo, the song must be protected.

 Under Norwegian law, a song is protected when: